GCianni/GCianni/README.md

 I've worked in my university lab of Instrumentation Engineering for about 4 years, studying and applying Machine Learning Algorithms for bio-signals analysis.
 I currently working at the R&D department of the largest Brazilian PLC manufacturer.
 Acting in segments of new technologies such as robotics and computational intelligence for embedded systems

-Main for intent for this git is publishing my personal projects that helped me out learning emerging technologies
+Main intent of this git is publishing my personal projects that helped me out learning emerging technologies

-Working on my Monograph: Induction Motor fault Detection using Metaclassifiers with Genetics Algorithm Hyperparameters Optimizer
+Currently Working on my Monograph: Induction Motor fault Detection using Metaclassifiers with Genetics Algorithm Hyperparameters Optimizer

 Here some ways you can contact me
 <div>